voteflux/flux-website-v2/_posts/2017-02-03-establishing-qld-steerco.md

 The Party Agent will also serve as the Party’s treasurer and be the first point of contact for all financial matters.
-Applicants for this position should be numbers orientated, and ideally have some background in financial accounts management.The ECQ defines the Agent’s role as follows:
+Applicants for this position should be numbers orientated, and ideally have some background in financial accounts management.
+The ECQ defines the Agent’s role as follows:

 * _Registered political parties must appoint an agent whose details are entered into the commission’s Register of Agents.
 An agent is responsible